This guide describes how to deploy the Tanium® Client to enterprise endpoints.

 - Tanium Client peering

 Reduces the number of files that must be distributed over WAN links.
-Instead of sending files to all managed endpoints, the Tanium Server sends files only to a small fraction of them (that is, only to endpoints designated as forward leaders).
+Instead of sending files to all managed endpoints, the Tanium Server sends files only to a small fraction of them (that is, only to endpoints designated as backward leaders).
 The leader then distributes the file over a high-speed LAN connection to its forward peer and so on throughout the linear chain.

 - Tanium Client caching